-Most adult Barrowers are about the same size as adult Dweorgs, Unseemly, Therions, and Ogres.
+Most adult Barrowers are about the same size as adult Dweorgs, Tuathsith, Therions, and Ogres.
 But Barrowers have widely varying height and some are much shorter or taller.
 Their long limbs help them be surprisingly strong and fast.
 An individual Barrower's size can be difficult to esitmate because of its long limbs and hunched posture.

 Barrowers have black or gray skin that appears slightly stony in texture and dully metallic in hue, but is actually soft and waxy.
 Barrowers who live in the Wilder-ness neglect hygiene and have mossy skin and dirty claws.

 Barrowers love both fire and water, and with practice become expert arsonists and sailors.

 Most older Barrowers are only active at night because exposure to sunlight turns them to stone.